wulfy/alexa-homekit/terraform/lambda-config/README.md

 terraform/
 ├── bootstrap/           # local state — creates the S3 bucket
 ├── dashboard/           # S3-backed — NR dashboard
-└── lambda-config/       # S3-backed — Lambda handler/layers/env vars  ← you are here
+└── lambda-config/       # S3-backed — IAM role + Lambda runtime config  ← you are here
 ```

 Both `dashboard/` and `lambda-config/` use the same S3 bucket
-(`alhau-tfstate`) with distinct keys, so they never clobber each
+(`alhau-tfstate`) under distinct state keys, so they never clobber
-other's state.
+each other.